Telecominfraproject/wlan-cloud-rrm/README.md

 ## OpenAPI
 This service provides an OpenAPI HTTP interface on the port specified in the service configuration (`moduleConfig.apiServerParams`).
-An auto-generated OpenAPI 3.0 document is hosted at the endpoints `/openapi.{yaml,json}`.
+An auto-generated OpenAPI 3.0 document is hosted at the endpoints `/openapi.{yaml,json}` and is written to `openapi.yaml` in the project root during the Maven "compile" phase.

 ## Implementation
 See [IMPLEMENTATION.md](IMPLEMENTATION.md) for service architecture details and